August 17 Update: This information follows our typical housing assignments process. It does not apply to Autumn 2020 Housing Assignments.

 Housing Options for Transfers

 Housing for new transfer students is different than housing for first-year students.
 In order to foster a strong sense of community among new transfer students, it is helpful for transfers to live together within a larger all-upperclass residence community.
-As such, transfer students are generally assigned to an upper-class community within a specific residence.
-Those who are eligible to live in graduate housing will be affiliated with this greater transfer community in residence.
+As such, transfer students are generally assigned to an upper-class community within a specific undergraduate residence.

 Non-traditional students generally are those who are older than the typical 18 to 24 year-old Stanford student.
 Single non-traditional students are strongly encouraged to live in graduate housing.
-If you are a non-traditional student and wish to live in a graduate student residence, please select this option and complete the appropriate application.
+You will have your own bedroom in a grad student apartment, which may be occupied by 1-4 single students.
+Select this option and complete the Graduate Housing Application.
 Do not complete the Roommate Preferences & Compatibility Forms on the Approaching Stanford Forms.

 Families (Couples and/or Students with Children)

 Couples and/or or students with children should select this option and follow the link to apply for graduate housing in apartments in Escondido Village, an on-campus residential neighborhood.
+You will have your own apartment.
 Couples may include students who are married or in a long-term same-gender or opposite-gender domestic partnership.
 Do not complete the Roommate Preferences & Compatibility Forms on the Approaching Stanford Forms.

 Students with Documented Disabilities and/or Medical Conditions